-While passive microwave (PMW) sensor data has been used more extensively in studies of precipitation properties in mature TCs (e.g., Alvey et al. 2015, Tao and Jiang 2015, Tao et al. 2017), fewer studies have used PMW data to investigate precipitation properties prior to TC formation.
-Leppert et al. (2013a, b) combine PMW data from the TRMM Microwave Imager (TMI) with data from the TRMM Lightning Imaging Sensor (LIS) and a merged IR dataset to composite statistics for developing and nondeveloping easterly waves in the Atlantic and East Pacific.
-They conclude that the coverage of precipitation and convection may be more important to tropical cyclogenesis than the overall intensity of convection, as it most differentiates the developing waves from the nondeveloping.
+While passive microwave sensor data has been used more extensively in studies of precipitation properties in mature TCs (e.g., Alvey et al. 2015, Tao and Jiang 2015, Tao et al. 2017), fewer studies have used PMW data to investigate precipitation properties of tropical disturbances prior to TC formation.
+Leppert et al. (2013a, b) combine PMW data from the TRMM Microwave Imager (TMI) with data from the TRMM Lightning Imaging Sensor (LIS) and a merged IR satellite dataset to composite statistics for developing and nondeveloping African easterly waves (AEWs) in the Atlantic and eastern North Pacific.
+They conclude that the areal coverage of precipitation and convection may be more important to tropical cyclogenesis than the overall intensity of convection, as it most differentiates the developing versus nondeveloping AEWs.
 This conclusion is verified in case studies shown in Zawislak and Zipser (2014b); a study that serves as the precedent for the methodology used here.

 This study contributes towards a global survey of the precipitation characteristics associated with developing and nondeveloping tropical disturbances, with a focus on identifying the distinguishing properties of those disturbances that eventually develop into TCs.
-It builds on previous case studies (Zawislak et al. 2014a, b) by examining whether the conclusions from those case are robust when analyzed for a larger sample, while also complimenting and verifying results from studies that use other multi-year satellite datasets (Leppert et al. 2013a, b; Fritz et al. 2016) to analyze precipitation properties in genesis.
-While those studies limit their analysis to the Atlantic and East Pacific basins, this study extends the investigation to other TC-prone basins around the globe, and will examine whether the characteristics of precipitation involved in tropical cyclogenesis differs between in each basin.
+It builds on previous case studies (Zawislak et al. 2014a, b) by examining whether the conclusions drawn from those individual examples are robust when analyzed for a larger sample, while also complimenting and verifying results from studies that use other multi-year satellite datasets (Leppert et al. 2013a, b; Fritz et al. 2016) to analyze precipitation properties in genesis.
+While those previous studies limit their analysis to the Atlantic and eastern North Pacific basins, this study extends the investigation to other TC-prone basins around the globe.
+Characteristics of precipitation involved in tropical cyclogenesis will be compared and contrasted in the different ocean basins.
 A unique compilation of PMW satellite overpasses, subset for developing (pre-genesis stage) and nondeveloping disturbances, is used in this study (described in detail in Section 2) that easily facilitates composite analyses over multiple years of cases in all basins.
 The following questions will be evaluated using composites of pre-genesis and nondeveloping overpasses:

 Which precipitation properties most distinguish developing disturbances from nondeveloping disturbances?